 Our course certificates also serve as proof for the application for admission to study (A2) as well as for admission to full-time studies and university courses (B2 or C1) at the University of Klagenfurt.
 See overview of all examinations.
 Further information can also be found in the decree of the Rectorate.

 The timetable as indicated below is binding.
-Make sure to have a minimum attendance of 80 % as this, in addition to active participation and taking the interim and final tests, is prerequisite for receiving a final certificate at the end of the course.
+Make sure to have a minimum attendance of 80 % as this, in addition to active participation and taking the midterm and final tests, is prerequisite for receiving a final certificate at the end of the course.

 In the framework of communicative teaching methodology with individual supervision, learners use current issues and authentic texts to practice the four language skills (speaking, writing, listening and reading).
 Alongside focused work on vocabulary and grammar, at least one teaching unit per week is dedicated to phonology, which is conducted by our specialized speech trainers.
 It goes without saying, that learners are continually assessed by their instructors.